Cart 0

 BIRDS ON SHELLS

-A new series of paintings exploring animals that look alike but would likely never interact.
+An ongoing series of paintings exploring animals that look alike but would likely never interact.
+Acrylic on birch.
+18 x 24 inches.

 PEN & INK